Skip to main content

 Ribbon cutting ceremony at Baker River Visitor and Interpretation Center

-Photo: (Left to right) Pamela Snavely, PSE Baker Hydroelectric Project Plant Manager; Rick Hartson from the Upper Skagit Indian Tribe; Mayor of Concrete, Jason Miller; and Ron Roberts, PSE Vice President of Generation cut the ribbon at the Grand Opening Ceremony on June 9 in Concrete, WA.
+Photo: (Left to right) Pamela Snavely, PSE Baker Hydroelectric Project Plant Manager; Rick Hartson from the Upper Skagit Indian Tribe; Mayor of Concrete, Jason Miller; and Ron Roberts, PSE Vice President of Generation cut the ribbon at the Grand Opening Ceremony in Concrete, WA.

 For more information regarding this project, please contact: